 On the other hand, coding boot camps are a great way to learn how to code within a shorter time.
 Contrary to self-learning, coding boot camps give you structure and direction on the fundamentals of becoming a professional coder within a few months.
 Most full-time Bootcamp courses will take around four to six months, whereas part-time courses could take longer, usually seven months.

-What Languages Can Students Expect To Learn In A Coding Bootcamp?
+What Coding Languages Can Students Expect To Learn?

 There are more than 300 programming languages in the world.
 Fortunately, students do not have to learn all of them to thrive in the market.
 Reasonably so, bootcamps are tailored to focus on and give an understanding of specific subjects in IT, including Web Development, Data Science, User Experience and User interface design, software engineering, cybersecurity, Mobile Application development, etc.